 Brookings is a medium-sized city located in the state of South Dakota.
 With a population of 23,657 people and four constituent neighborhoods, Brookings is the fourth largest community in South Dakota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brookings is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Brookings isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Brookings are a mix of both white- and blue-collar jobs.
 Overall, Brookings is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Brookings who work in office and administrative support (12.91%), teaching (8.67%), and sales jobs (8.64%).
+There are especially a lot of people living in Brookings who work in office and administrative support (13.31%), teaching (9.22%), and management occupations (8.58%).

-The per capita income in Brookings in 2010 was $21,786, which is lower middle income relative to South Dakota, and middle income relative to the rest of the US.
-This equates to an annual income of $87,144 for a family of four.
+The per capita income in Brookings in 2010 was $23,689, which is middle income relative to South Dakota and the nation.
+This equates to an annual income of $94,756 for a family of four.
 However, Brookings contains both very wealthy and poor people as well.

 The people who call Brookings home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brookings residents report their race to be White, followed by Asian.
-Important ancestries of people in Brookings include Norwegian, Irish, Dutch, and English.
+Important ancestries of people in Brookings include Norwegian, Irish, English, and Dutch.

 The most common language spoken in Brookings is English.
 Other important languages spoken here include Spanish and Chinese.